xrustiks/landing-template/README.md

 # wild-predators

-Beautiful gallery of wild animals
+Beautiful gallery of wild animals.
+Implemented using gsap library.